 - Issues with the pituitary glands or ovaries.
 These two organs play an integral role in the synthesis of testosterone.
 The pituitary gland is located in the brain, and it signals to the ovaries how much testosterone to produce.
 An issue with either the pituitary gland or the ovaries can affect testosterone levels.

 Typical body functions can lead to the natural reduction of hormones like estrogen and testosterone over time.
-When a woman approaches menopause, some reductions in low T are normal.
+When a woman approaches menopause, some reductions testosterone are normal.
 At the same time, some women may experience more marked reductions in testosterone when taking oral estrogen medications.
-Ovarian dysfunction or failure (for example, from chemotherapy or radiation) can cause low T, as can thyroid disease and certain types of cancer.
+Ovarian dysfunction or failure (for example, from chemotherapy or radiation) can cause low levels of testosterone, as can thyroid disease and certain types of cancer.

 Though women naturally produce less testosterone than men, in small amounts, the hormone is essential in the support of several body functions.
 Normal, sustained female testosterone levels in women can help: